Dundee & Angus College

 Increasing access to bikes

-The fund, says Fraser, has “helped to reduce the view that active travel is inconvenient” and, through the combined developments of previous years, “transport poverty and inequality has been reduced through the acquisition of bicycles for staff and student loan, allowing access to bicycles to groups and individuals who may not otherwise have access to one.”
+The fund, says Fraser, has “helped to reduce the view that active travel is inconvenient” and, through the combined developments of previous years, “transport poverty and inequality has been reduced through the acquisition of bikes for staff and student loan, allowing access to bikes to groups and individuals who may not otherwise have access to one.”

 Looking to the future